Intelligent Document Processing meaning

 Additionally, accessing files held here can be time-consuming and frustrating.
 Another important consideration is that the increasing emphasis on privacy regulations makes this a risky affair.

-3. Handwritten Documentation
+3. Handwritten documentation

 Unstructured documents, forms, invoices, and other necessary paperwork exist worldwide.
-Many of these documents are handwritten, which is a massive challenge for companies looking to digitise such documents.
+Many of these documents are handwritten, which is a massive challenge for companies looking to digitize such documents.
 There are several impediments to moving such documents to their digital versions.

 For one, the technology is limited, and the accuracy rates are low.
 Numerous variations, imperfect scans, and damaged paper further complicate the data extraction.

-You can recognise and convert cursive handwriting and other handwritten documents into digital files thanks to intelligent document processing solutions that use AI and ML.
+You can recognize and convert cursive handwriting and other handwritten documents into digital files thanks to intelligent document processing solutions that use AI and ML.
 The accuracy rate is high and does not require human intervention.